 - Represented Teva’s Branded Division in a Hatch-Waxman trial in the District of Delaware, relating to multiple generic manufacturers’ applications to market a generic version of its Bendeka® product.
 After a seven day bench trial, the court upheld the validity of all claims in all five patents.

-- Represented Merck in Hatch-Waxman patent litigation involving Januvia® in both the district court and before the PTAB.
-After a full trial, the PTAB upheld all claims of the patent-at-issue.
+- Represented Merck in Hatch-Waxman patent litigation involving Januvia® (sitagliptin) in both the district court and in co-pending IPR proceedings.
+After trials in the PTAB and then the district court, the PTAB upheld all claims of the patent-at-issue, and the district court found all challenged claims infringed and not invalid.

 - Represented bioMérieux in patent litigation involving diagnostic kits for the detection of HIV virus in blood products in the both the PTAB and federal district court.